colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 It wouldn't make sense for a player to be able to perform a move when the game has already ended in a win or a draw.

-It also is a good opportunity to update the current status of the game from it's "start" to being "in progress".
+You'll also update the current status of the game from `GameStatus.START` to being `GameStatus.IN_PROGRESS`.

 ```js
 playMove(columnIndex) {